thewtex/thesis/introduction/background_and_significance.rst

 the prevalence and pathology of stroke.
 We describe the current status of prevention and treatment measures.
-We review current methods to access stroke risk by describing these techniques, the physiological target they aim to quantify, current status of development, and effectiveness.
+We review current methods to access stroke risk by describing these techniques, the physiological target they aim to quantify, status of development, and effectiveness.
 In this chapter, we focus primarily on imaging methods.
 A thorough literature review describes research efforts in medical ultrasound imaging for carotid plaque detection and characterization.
 Finally, we present the approach taken in this dissertation in the context of prior research efforts.